NeoGeographyToolkit/StereoPipeline/docs/pinholemodels.rst

 Null
 ^^^^

 A placeholder model that applies no distortion.
+They string ``NULL`` is written in the camera file, after the rotation matrix, in lieu of the distortion model.

 Tsai
 ^^^^